xingyu-long/DL_with_Python_Keras/README.md

 ### To-Do:

-* Chapter 6 DL for text and sequences
+* Chapter 6.1.2 Using word embeddings